slyall/www-darkmere/content/linux.conf.au_guide.md

 an extra symbol on their badge (see below about badges).
 As one former speaker said:

-> "LCA treat their speakers **much** better than other conferences,
+> LCA treat their speakers **much** better than other conferences,
-> and this is a large part of why so many interesting people keep coming back."
+> and this is a large part of why so many interesting people keep coming back.

 Have a look though the miniconfs nice and early for separate calls for presentations.
 The miniconfs usually do not or cannot publicise their CFPs